 Each year, SIS students have the opportunity to Make a Difference outside their school environment.

 Students from Years 8-12 sign up for activities here in Hong Kong as well as overseas, that they wish to take part in.
 Year 8 students have all made their choices and will have their first trip meeting very soon.
 During this meeting, they will receive more information regarding their chosen trip.

-For Year 7, their week of activities is prepared for them with a focus to help them interact more with each other as a Year Group and to feel comfortable in their Year Group as well as in their new environment.
-We will host a Camp Meeting for parents with representatives from the camp on Thursday September 20th – we will send more detailed information closer to the date.
-We realise that students can be nervous about camp, especially in a new school with new people.
-We strive to make the camp a successful experience for all students, to allow them to start their secondary school life with confidence that they can achieve with a great support system!
+For Year 7, their week of activities has been prepared for them with a focus on building social connections and confidence.
+The aim is for the students to interact more with each other in both their tutor groups and as a year group – to feel comfortable in their new environment.
+We will host a Camp Meeting for parents with representatives from the camp on Wednesday, 2 October – we will send more detailed information closer to the date.

 Traffic Safety – Keeping our Students Safe

 At South Island School, there are times when the driveway to the school can get very busy.
 We want our children to get to school and home from school as quickly and safely as possible.
 To ensure this happens, we have some traffic rules.
 It is very important that all members of our school community follow these rules.

 - We have a one-way system – rear entrance from Deep Water Bay Drive and out the Nam Fung Road main gates

 - Cars are not permitted to come up the drive when buses are entering the school at the following times:

 - (Tuesday) Morning 9:20am – 10:05am